Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-where we used Proposition \ref{pushforcohrel} for the first isomorphism, and the second one follows by \ref{fundproprealsch}.\ref{projformulas}.
-Now the lemma follows by the left c-t-exactness of $p_+$ and $\mb{R}\Gamma$.
-For the ``second read'' case, we can reduce to the first read case by using (\ref{BDspecseq}). \end{proof}
+where we used Proposition \ref{pushforcohrel} for the first isomorphism, and the second one follows since $p^+$ is monoidal and $L_X$ is the unit object.
+Now the lemma follows by the left c-t-exactness of $p_+$ (cf.\ Lemma \ref{constproplem}) and $\mb{R}\Gamma$.
+For the second read case, we can reduce to the first read case by using (\ref{BDspecseq}). \end{proof}